 Being a Procedural Advocate

 A Procedural Advocate is expected to maintain the confidential nature of the conduct process, especially in terms of any information shared and/or discussed throughout the process.
-If information is knowingly revealed, the Coordinator of Student Conduct Systems reserves the right to remove the person from the Procedural Advocate role and take conduct action.
+If information is knowingly revealed, the Director of Student Conduct reserves the right to remove the person from the Procedural Advocate role and take conduct action.